droumis/hyphy/README.md

 # hyphy

-Hyphy is an on-disk dataset format specification and basic IO tools for python
+Hyphy is an on-disk dataset format specification and basic IO tools for python.
+It is meant to be an extension for **pyphy** (in development)

 ## Install